Case Studies

 Our entire team burst into action.
 We updated a very dated looking website, created new ads, freshened up the client’s excellent stock of testimonial videos (this was for a TV show fan convention), and moved to triage the ad accounts fast.

-Within a couple of days, the CPA was down nearly a third and during the entire 16 days we had control over the advertising, we got their CPA down to $91.25.
+Within a couple of days, the CPA plummeted by nearly a third.
+During the entire 16 days we had control over the advertising, we got their CPA down to $91.25.

 Imagine if the cost to get a sale had been 72.9% less from the beginning.
 They could have spent SIXTEEN GRAND, not SIXTY GRAND.